Power price components

-The profit margin and supplier’s cost of purchasing wholesale power on the market, some 6.26 cents/kilowatt hour (kWh).
+The profit margin and supplier’s cost of purchasing power on the wholesale market - 7.93 ct/kWh

 Grid charges (24%)

-Charges for the use of the power grid, set by the federal grid regulator, some 7.01 cents/kWh.
+Charges for the use of the power grid, set by the Federal Network Agency (BNetzA) - 7.8 ct/kWh

-The sales tax is 19 percent on the pretax price of electricity and makes up 16 percent of the after-tax price, some 4.6 cents/kWh.
+The sales tax is 19 percent on the pre-tax price of electricity.
+It makes up 16 percent of the price after tax - 5.13 ct/kWh

-A tax on the use of power, in Germany also called “ecological tax,” some 2.05 cents/kWh.
+A tax on the consumption of power, also known as ’ecological tax‘ in Germany - 2.05 ct/kWh

-A levy on the use of public space for power lines that the utility passes on to the consumer, some 1.66 cents/kWh, depending on the size of the locality.
+A levy on the use of public space for power transmission lines that the utility passes on to the consumer - 1.66 ct/kWh, depending on the size of the affected area.

-Grid operators must pay damages if they fail connect offshore wind farms in a timely manner so they can sell the power they produce.
-For the first time ever, this levy was negative in 2015.
-Operators can pass these costs on to consumers through this levy.
-In 2016 they amount to 0.04 cents/kWh.
+Grid operators must pay damages if they fail to connect offshore wind farms in a timely manner in order to sell the power they produce.
+Operators can pass these costs on to consumers through this levy - 0.4 ct/kWh.

 Operators of combined heat and power (CHP) plants receive a guaranteed price on the electricity they sell.
-The difference between the guarantee and the price they receive on the market is financed through this surcharge, some 0.445 cents/kWh.
+The difference between the guaranteed price and the actual price they receive on the market is financed through this surcharge - 0.25 ct/kWh.

 Levy for industry rebate on grid fees (1.3%)